MicrosoftDocs/VBA-Docs/api/Word.Document.BuiltInDocumentProperties.md

 To return a single  **DocumentProperty** object that represents a specific built-in document property, use the **BuiltinDocumentProperties** property.
 If Microsoft Word doesn't define a value for one of the built-in document properties, reading the **Value** property for that document property generates an error.

- For information about returning a single member of a collection, see[Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+ For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 Use the  **CustomDocumentProperties** property to return the collection of custom document properties.